SumoLogic/sumologic-documentation/docs/send-data/sumo-distribution-opentelemetry.md

 OpenTelemetry is the future of agent-based collection for Sumo Logic and the Sumo Logic Distribution for OpenTelemetry Collector is our next generation collector built on OpenTelemetry.
 It provides a single unified agent to send Logs, Metrics, Traces, and Metadata for Observability to Sumo Logic.

-Refer to [OpenTelemetry Collector document](/docs/send-data/opentelemetry-collector/) for more information about the Sumo Logic Distribution for OpenTelemetry Collector.
+Refer to [Sumo Logic Distribution for OpenTelemetry Collector](/docs/send-data/opentelemetry-collector/) for more information.

 ## Download